-David Shanafelt (YSSP'13 & Arizona State University) provided new insights into a pivotal ecological model, as well as perspective on the spatial insurance hypothesis.
-(Funded by the US NMO, National Academy of Sciences)
+David Shanafelt (YSSP '13 & Arizona State University) provided new insights into a pivotal ecological model, as well as perspective on the spatial insurance hypothesis.

-Ethan Jennings Sharygin (YSSP'11 & University of Pennsylvania) studied the impact of social and demographic changes on population projections in China to produce a new population forecast for China that takes the interaction of the relative scarcity of women and the educational attainment of men and women into account.
-(Funded by the US NMO, National Academy of Sciences)
+Ethan Jennings Sharygin (YSSP '11 & University of Pennsylvania) studied the impact of social and demographic changes on population projections in China to produce a new population forecast for China that takes the interaction of the relative scarcity of women and the educational attainment of men and women into account.

-Xiaopeng Song (YSSP'12 & University of Maryland) used satellite observations, FAO statistics, and socio-economic parameters to better understand deforestation.
-(Funded by the US NMO, National Academy of Sciences)
+Xiaopeng Song (YSSP '12 & University of Maryland) used satellite observations, FAO statistics, and socio-economic parameters to better understand deforestation.